burnedram/preact-ssr-server/README.md

 We want CSS to be loaded from the original source files, not injected by JavaScript on the client side.
 Will probably need some kind of Snowpack plugin that removes `.css.proxy.js` files and all related imports.

-### Convert server.js to server.ts

-TypeScript is neat, we should use it.

 ### Break free from SnowpackDevServer

 In theory, we should only need the output from `npm run build` to do server-side rendering.